MEAN-stack/Datepicker/README.md

  * Auction end date - limited to dates from now to 10 days in the future, optionally include a time.

 In all cases it should be possible to set min and max allowed dates.
+The control doesn't need to be fancy, just configurable, and simple to use.
+And I want to avoid any posible confusion over day/month.

+HTML5 `<input>` element has a `type="date"` attribute.
+It is really nice to use in mobile Safari/Chrome on a handheld device, less usable on desktop Chrome, and not supported at all on IE or Firefox.